cp2004/OctoPrint-WLED/extras/wled.md

   - Print success
   - Print failed
   - Print paused
+- Tracking print progress
-- Highly configurable settings
-- Easy to use UI
+- Highly configurable settings & and easy to use UI
 - ... and more!

 **This project is under early development, please be patient as bugs are fixed and features are added!**

+**For the most up to date information, be sure to [check out the GitHub Repository](https://github.com/cp2004/OctoPrint-WLED)**

 ## Setup